yoember/yoember.github.io/index.md

 ### Homework

-It is time to practice, what you have just learned.
+It is time to practice what you have just learned.

 You already have an amazing `Contact` page, where we would like to add a contact form.
-In this contact form would be two fields.
-One field for email address and one field for text message.
-And there would be a “Send message” button.
-This button should be active only if email address field not empty and valid and there is some message in the text box.
-After clicking on “Send message” button should appear an Alert with the email address and the message.
-When you close the alert message, the form should be cleared and a message should appear in the page in green box, this message could be something about "we got your message and get in touch soon".
+In this contact form will be two fields.
+One field for an email address and one field for a text message.
+And there will be a “Send message” button.
+This button should be active only if the email address field isn't empty and is valid and there is some message in the text box.
+After clicking on the “Send message” button, an alert should appear with the email address and the message.
+When you close the alert message, the form should be cleared and a success message should appear on the page in a green box.
+This message could be something like, "We got your message and we'll get in touch soon".

-Hint: you already have a `contact.hbs` but you need a controller where you manage these logic.
+Hint: you already have a `contact.hbs` template but you need a controller for it where you manage its logic.

-Bonus point if you can add validation to `textarea`.
-One option, the textarea should not be empty, other option, the length of the message at least 5 characters long.
+Bonus point if you can add validation to the `textarea`.
+One option: the textarea should not be empty.
+Another option: the length of the message has to be at least 5 characters long.

 ``` handlebars
 {% raw %}{{textarea class="form-control" placeholder="Your message.
 (At least 5 characters.)" rows="7" value=message}}{% endraw %}